 Clothes for the Camino de Santiago aren’t necessarily critical equipment, but if you choose right, you’ll be cool when you want to be, and warm when you need it.
 Mostly the former.

 You want something to shade your face.
 So at minimum, a baseball cap will do.
 I saw one guy who had cut up a t-shirt and sewed it to the back of a ball cap to cover the back of his neck.
-I wore a Tilley Airflobroad brimmed hat,which shades not only your face, but your whole head and neck.
+I wore a broad brimmed Tilley Endurables LTM6 Airflo Hat,which shades not only your face, but your whole head and neck.
 It has a great sweatband, and, one of my favorite features, ties front and back, which make it pretty impossible to blow off your head.
 It’s washable and dries quickly.
 I often on hot days would soak it in a fountain, shake it off and wear it.
 It felt great.
 Again, I’ve had this hat for years, and if I were buying again, I might go for a cheaper alternative.
 The Tilley hat now costs around $72 and there are lots of others out there for a lot less.

 As with all your clothes, you want lightweight and quick drying.
-I’m a big fan of Ex Officio brand and wore their ExOfficio Give-N-Go Boxersmany days.
-I also had a pair of Under Armour boxers,which I alternated with the Give-N-Go.
+I’m a big fan of Ex Officio brand and wore their ExOfficio Men’s Give-N-Go Boxermany days.
+I also had a pair of Under Armour Boxerjock 6″ Briefsthat I alternated with the Give-N-Go.
 I like the Ex Officios better for a couple of reasons.
 They were just more comfortable, and they dried faster.
 Next time, I’m sticking with Ex Officio, but am going with the Boxer Brief, which offers a little more support.
-My wife wore ExOfficio Give-N-Go Bikini Briefsand said they were great.
+Kris wore ExOfficio Women’s Give-N-Go Bikini Briefsand said they were great.

 As I mentioned before, some people had a poncho that also covered the pack, but I decided to go with a separate pack cover and rain jacket because you can also wear the rain jacket just for warmth on a cool night or morning.
-I had a Columbia (www.columbia.com) Omni-Tech rain jacket,which worked great for warmth and rain, but frankly was a little warm when the rain came during the warmth of the day.
+I had a Columbia Men’s HydroTech Packable Rain Jacke,which worked great for both warmth and rain, but frankly was a little hot when the rain came during the warmth of the day.
 I sometimes ended up wearing the jacket unzipped so I wouldn’t overheat while walking in the rain.

 Clothes for the albergue and evenings out.
-I had a pair of gym shorts (Adidas Cool Mesh or something like that, with pockets) a Patagonia short sleeve quick dry sport shirt, and the above-mentioned Teva flip flops.
-If I needed warmth, I added my spare ExOfficio long sleeve shirt or my rain jacket.
+I had a pair of gym shorts Adidas Performance Men’s Essential Shorts,a Patagonia short sleeve quick dry sport shirt, and the Teva Men’s Mush II Flip Flops.
+(The Teva flip flops make great shower shoes, too.
+And, when you see some of the showers in the albergue, you’ll be glad you have them.)
+If I needed warmth if the evening got cool, I added my spare ExOfficio long sleeve shirt or my rain jacket.

-Again, I went with Columbia.
-Their black leather card case with money clipwhich has enough space for about three cards and a money clip is all you need.
+On the Camino, I carried a Columbia front pocket wallet with money clip, which they don’t seem to make any more.
+Never mind.
+Because all you need is a light weight wallet that has enough space for about three cards and some bills.
 Also, you can carry a copy of your passport here, just in case you need identification.
 I always carried this in my zipped front pants pocket.
-(I carried my actual passport deep in my pack where it would be hard to get to.
+(I carried my actual passport deep in my pack where it would be hard for a thief to get to.
 I never needed it on the Camino.
 The copy always sufficed for those albergues or hotels who required ID.)